-This draft edition will replace Public Health Nursing Education Programme Standards and Requirements (2015).
+This edition replaces Public Health Nursing Education Programme Standards and Requirements (2015).

 About NMBI

 Protecting patients and other members of the public is at the heart of what we do at the Nursing and Midwifery Board of Ireland (NMBI).
 We are committed to fulfilling this objective by supporting registered nurses and midwives in their provision of the highest standard of patient care.